s-nasir/ModTrain/README.md

 Stay tuned for updates on the project's development and the upcoming launch phase.
 Your feedback and collaboration are highly valued as we work towards revolutionizing training in the Security & Concierge industry.

-For inquiries and collaboration opportunities, please contact [Project Owner Name] at [contact@email.com].
+For inquiries and collaboration opportunities, please contact Syed Nasir at snasirh09@gmail.com.

 ---

-*Note: This README.md is a sample template.
-Please replace the placeholders with your project-specific details.*